duriri/prompt-engineering/patterns/Negative Prompt.md

 🔞1.
 Using Negative Examples

 Negative examples help guide the model by clarifying what to avoid.
-For instance, when asking for an explanation of "gravity" for young learners, you might instruct:"Explain gravity in simple terms, without using formulas, scientific jargon, or mentioning scientists like Newton."Example Output: "Gravity is the force that pulls things down to Earth, like when a ball falls after you throw it up."
+For instance, when asking for an explanation of "gravity" for young learners, you might instruct:

+📛"Explain gravity in simple terms, without using formulas, scientific jargon, or mentioning scientists like Newton.

+"Example Output: "Gravity is the force that pulls things down to Earth, like when a ball falls after you throw it up."

 🚫2.
 Specifying Exclusions

 Explicitly listing exclusions ensures the model avoids specific themes or terms.
-For example, when discussing "healthy eating," you might prompt:"Describe the benefits of healthy eating without mentioning dieting, calorie counting, or weight loss."Example Output: "Eating healthy foods like fruits and vegetables boosts energy, improves sleep, and enhances mood."
+For example, when discussing "healthy eating," you might prompt:

+📛"Describe the benefits of healthy eating without mentioning dieting, calorie counting, or weight loss.

+"Example Output: "Eating healthy foods like fruits and vegetables boosts energy, improves sleep, and enhances mood."

 🛑3.
 Implementing Constraints